suerion/AutomatedWorkcarts/README.md

 - `VendingMapMarker`
   - `Enabled` (`true` or `false`) -- Whether to enable vending machine map markers.
   - `Name` -- The name to display when hoving the mouse over the marker.
+- `MapMarkerUpdateInveralSeconds` -- The number of seconds between map marker updates.
+Updating the map markers periodically for many workcarts can impact performance, so you may adjust this value to trade off between accuracy and performance.
 - `TriggerDisplayDistance ` -- Determines how close you must be to a trigger to see it when viewing triggers.

 ## FAQ